 Scuba diving in the gentle, clear waters of Antigua is a rewarding experience.
 Be sure to check out the famous Cades Reef and the lobsters, eels, parrotfish, rays and conch that live within it.
 Diving near the remains of Andes, a merchant ship, will also be an exhilarating experience, because it allows you to see, firsthand, a vital piece of Antiguan history.

-Expert tip: Don't forget that if you stay at Sandals Grande Antigua unlimited scuba diving is uncluded in your vacation!
+Expert tip: Don't forget that if you stay at Sandals Grande Antigua free scuba diving is uncluded in your vacation!

 If you’re looking for the best waves, head in the direction of Galley Bay beach while in Antigua.
 It’s a tourist hot spot, with clean, inviting sand, just the right amount of surf, and the perfect ambiance if you want to just relax and take in the action.
 Galley Bay is also a great spot for turtle watching during nesting season.